limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

 * These are very large files, and it is less memory intensive to download them in small batches, and convert them into many small obitools/ecopcr readable databases.

-* In a temporary folder, download a single EMBL std nucleotide library;
+* In a temporary folder, download a single EMBL std nucleotide library:
     ```
     wget ftp://ftp.ebi.ac.uk/pub/databases/embl/release/std/rel_std_fun
     ```